h-savers/GNSS_SMAP_coloc/user_guide.md

-*  	cygnss\_path ------> path to the CYGNSS file (it is a path of a single extracted file, a .mat file).
+*  	cygnss\_file ------> path to the CYGNSS file (it is a path of a single extracted file, a .mat file).
 It is for processmode=1